elianafang/reply2reviewer_ZGRr/README.md

 # A2:

-We are grateful for your valuable comments and take this opportunity to address your concerns with careful consideration.
+😊We are grateful for your valuable comments and take this opportunity to address your concerns with careful consideration.

 We thank the reviewer for pointing out the need for a more rigorous theoretical treatment of FIFR. **We agree that beyond intuitive motivation, it is important to provide formal analysis to support its validity and convergence behavior.**